agent photo

 Raised in Albany, educated at UC Berkeley, and a homeowner in the East Bay, I know deeply what it is to build a life here.

-As a 6th generation Bay Area native and the daughter of a framing contractor/home inspector father, I’ve been scaling roofs and spelunking through half framed homes since I was a child.
-Knowledge of construction and building is a rare skill in this industry, but one I wouldn’t practice real estate without.
-I educate my clients in the fundamentals of home structures as they house hunt, so they make their purchase armed with confidence and knowledge of the condition of their new home.
+As a 6th generation Bay Area resident with a family background in construction, I’ve been scaling roofs and spelunking through half framed homes since I was a child.
+Knowledge of construction is a rare skill in this industry, and why my style is a little bit different from other agents.
+I elevate structural education, teaching my clients the fundamentals of a building’s systems as we house hunt.
+My buyer clients make their purchase armed with knowledge, and the confidence to take on stewardship of a structure.

 main

-I work closely with my mother, Sarah Ridge, a top 30 East Bay agent, and our shared expertise is a boon to both our clients.
-Each transaction is deeply personal to us and we treat one another’s clients as though they were our own, pouring over the details of every contract and negotiation from our Solano Avenue office.
+I work closely with my mother, Sarah Ridge, a top producing East Bay agent, and our shared expertise is a boon to both our clients.
+Each transaction is deeply personal to us and we treat one another’s clients with great care, pouring over the details of every contract and negotiation from our Solano Avenue office.

 I cannot wait to serve you.
 Let’s get you home.